SauceCat/RAGS/docs/generation/TruLens_answer-relevance.md

-# TruLens: Answer Relevance
+# TruLens: Answer Relevance (Generated Answer <-> Question)
-The response needs to helpfully answer the original question.
-We can verify this by evaluating the relevance of the final response to the user input.

-We use LLM-as-a-judge to evaluate the relevance of the answer to the query by:
+Use LLM-as-a-judge to evaluate the relevance of the generated answer to the question:
 - Assigning a score 0-10 based on the given relevance criteria.
 - Providing the criteria for the evaluation.
 - Providing the reasons for scoring based on the listed criteria step by step.

-## Comments
-Same as the comments [here](../../retrieval/relevance/TruLens_context-relevance.md#Comments)

 ## Code and Prompts